 It’s becoming increasingly hard to find value plays in 2020 when it comes to Canadian stocks.

-As we move forward, markets are touching highs despite a high amount of uncertainty and most investors are left to question whether or not there is any value left on the TSX.
+As we move forward, markets are touching highs despite a high amount of uncertainty and most investors are left to question whether or not there is any value left in buying stocks in Canada.

 However, those who purchased Intertape Polymer Group (TSE:ITP) in 2020 saw the company’s share price soar after a rock solid earnings report.
 This was a rare value opportunity on the TSX and has been for some time now.